ParkLane Gift Program

 Motion to Pay Funds into Court

 The Defendant, Appleby Services (Bermuda) Ltd. as trustee of the Bermuda Longtail Trust has given an undertaking that it will not disburse funds from the Trust Account, without prior approval of the Plaintiff or the Courts, so the remaining money in this account will be preserved.
+The undertaking will be released, if the settlement is approved.

 Status of the Action